toanpn/ai-agent-platform/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow the existing agent schema when adding new agents
+- Ensure database changes include proper migrations
+- Test JSON synchronization after agent modifications
+- Update documentation for new tools or agents

 ## 📄 License